copernicus-mogley/zkav.club/README.md

 >
 > the club is also big on experimenting. each member can use their new knowledge to start creating something they want or join forces with others to collaborate. best part is when you find a chance to be part of some on-location events or workshops with other club members.
 >
-> join it and find out if its something for you.
->
 > — [@zerodartz](https://x.com/zerodartz)

 <details markdown="1">